tier4/CalibrationTools/calibrators/docs/tutorials/marker_radar_lidar_calibrator.md

 - When can I stop the calibration process?

-  - It is recommended to stop the calibration when the line in the cross-validation error is converged.
+  - It is recommended to stop the calibration when the curve in the cross-validation error is converged.
   - With more matched pairs without outliers, the calibration result should improve if the number of pairs increases.

 - In the cross-validation plot, why does the standard deviation for a sample size of 3 increase significantly when the overall sample size increases?